MarcusBilo/principled-machine-learning/main.md

 When applying machine learning, the first and most fundamental question is: what exactly are we trying to achieve?

-Here, we analyse the Wisconsin Breast Cancer Dataset with two main objectives:
+Here, we analyse the Wisconsin Breast Cancer Dataset with two objectives:
 - Distinguish as accurately as possible between malignant and benign tumours
 - Identify interpretably how to reach this distinction